-Just recently there have been articles in the local press where a prospective candidate is seeking for all council election candidates to be fully accountable by signing a pledge that they would stand down if 51% of residents who had voted were dissatisfied with them.
-Is this a publicity stunt?
-It appears to be an attack on all councillors in the area when he says Willesden has suffered “absent and unresponsive” councillors.
+Just recently there have been articles in the local press where a prospective candidate is seeking all council election candidates to be fully accountable by signing a pledge that they would stand down if 51% of residents who had voted were dissatisfied with them.
+It appears to be an attack on all councillors in the area when it is said Willesden has suffered “absent and unresponsive” councillors.
 Could agree to being outraged by Lib Dem councillors going AWOL, but totally unfair about others.
 Being elected four times against strong opposition must indicate effective accountability on my part!

 On the face of it, the idea looks promising, but considered in more detail looks somewhat pointless.
 The Lib Dems proposed something similar for parliament but it was squashed by David Cameron who probably recognised the difficulties in implementation.
 Other reasons include: